technoir42/gradle-convention-plugins/jvm-application-conventions/README.md

 }

 jvmApplication {
+    // The base package name
+    packageName = "com.example.jvm.application"

-    // The fully qualified name of the application's main class. mainClass = "com.example.MainKt"
+    // The name of the application's main class mainClass = ".MainKt"

-    // The list of string arguments to pass to the JVM when running the application. jvmArgs = listOf("-Xmx512m")
+    // The list of string arguments to pass to the JVM when running the application jvmArgs = listOf("-Xmx512m")

     // Optional build features
     buildFeatures {
+        // Generate BuildConfig
+        buildConfig = true
         // Enable Kotlin serialization
         serialization = true
     }